-Interference and diffraction are not the same thing.
+Interference and diffraction are not the same thing, and most direction-of-fringe questions go wrong because the two get blended.
 Interference is what happens when waves from different coherent paths combine.
 Diffraction is the spreading that happens when a wave passes through an opening or around an edge.
 In Young's double-slit experiment, the stripes on the screen come from interference, while the overall pattern can be shaped by diffraction from each slit.

 If you remember one idea, use this: interference sets the fine bright and dark fringes, and diffraction sets how broadly the light spreads.

-For two-slit interference, the key quantity is the path difference between the two waves arriving at the same point on the screen.
+In a double-slit setup, light from the two slits reaches a screen by slightly different path lengths.
+The key quantity is the path difference between the two waves arriving at the same point.

 and dark fringes occur when